AF1 – Golden Dorado Fishing Expedition in Bolivia – Angling Frontiers

 - Airport meet and greet, accompanied to hotel for check-in.

-- One night hotel (first night upon arrival) at the luxurious 5 star Hotel Buganvillas in Santa Cruz, with breakfast included.
+- Two nights of hotel stay (Friday night before your trip and the following Saturday) at the luxurious 5 star Los Tajibos Hotel and Convention Center, with breakfast included.
 (Double Occupancy rooms, but single rooms available for $100 extra) If extra night is needed before departure, it can be arranged at an extra cost (approximately $100 a night).

 - All airport<–>hotel transportation.

-- Professional fly-fishing guides and local indigenous guides, guide operated boats.
+- Professional English speaking fly-fishing guides and local indigenous guides, guide operated boats.